 Your surgery may be cancelled if you have an active infection, open wound, weeping rash, sore on the surgical leg, a cold, or the flu.
-Having any other medical procedure or dental procedure 3 months prior to your surgery may also cancel your surgery.
-If you are unwell in any way before your surgery please call Rebalance^{MD}.
+Having any other medical procedure, surgery or major dental procedure 3 months prior to your surgery may also cancel your surgery.
+If you are unwell in any way before your surgery please call RebalanceMD.